2025-26 Application Process

 Organization Representative

 The individual participating in the Systems Change Fellowship on behalf of their organization must hold the title of Executive Director, initiative Program Director, or equivalent position with significant organization-wide decision-making responsibility and should have at least six months of tenure with the organization.
-Participants should work or live in LA County in order to utilize the coaching resources available
+Participants should work or live in LA County in order to utilize the coaching resources available.

 Lived experience

-The individual participating in the Systems Change Fellowship should have direct, lived experience of the issue their initiative is tackling.
+The individual participating in the Systems Change Fellowship should have direct, lived experience of the issue their initiative is solving.
 As the Systems Change Fellowship is not issue specific, we look to applicants to define and tell us their relationship to the system they seek to transform.
-For example, we define “direct, lived experience of homelessness” as someone who has been unhoused, unsheltered, or who may have experienced a lack of stable, safe, and adequate housing
+For example, we define “direct, lived experience of homelessness” as someone who has been unhoused, unsheltered, or who may have experienced a lack of stable, safe, and adequate housing.

 Ability to participate in all workshop dates

 Applicants must be able to attend all workshop dates outlined.
+The majority of the workshops are in Los Angeles, with few being virtual.

 If you have any questions about the eligibility requirements, please review our FAQ section, join our Information Session, or email mdominguez@sjpla.org.